Carly's Song

-"Carly's Song" is a 1993 song created by the musical project Enigma.
-Released as a single in Australia, it peaked at number 91 on the ARIA singles chart in November 1993, spending one week in the top 100.
+"Carly's Song" is a song created by the musical project Enigma for the 1993 film Sliver, starring Sharon Stone.
+Released as a single in Australia by Virgin Records, it peaked at number 91 on the ARIA singles chart in November 1993, spending one week in the top 100.

 Overview

 The song is featured on the soundtrack of the 1993 movie Sliver.
 The song uses samples from the Mongolian traditional long song, "Tosonguyn Oroygoor", sung by Dechinzundui Nadmid.
 This song is also featured in the Tamil film "Baasha" (1995) as villain Mark Antony's (Raghuvaran) intro bgm.